the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 Now do the following steps:

-1) On [line 7 os `setup.sh`](https://github.com/alan-turing-institute/the-turing-way/blob/d59ccdd6579d676f94f79d26cb0437eb097673aa/workshops/build-a-binderhub/binderhub_resources/setup.sh#L7), copy the IP address from the last command into the `jupyter_ip` variable and uncomment the line (remove the `#` from the beginning)
+1) On [line 7 of `setup.sh`](https://github.com/alan-turing-institute/the-turing-way/blob/d59ccdd6579d676f94f79d26cb0437eb097673aa/workshops/build-a-binderhub/binderhub_resources/setup.sh#L7), copy the IP address from the last command into the `jupyter_ip` variable and uncomment the line (remove the `#` from the beginning)
 2) Again in `setup.sh`, move the line reading `#  -e "s/<jupyter-ip>/${jupyter_ip}/" \` above the line `config-template.yaml > secrets/config.yaml` and uncomment it by removing the `#` from the start
 3) Uncomment [line 8 of `config-template.yaml`](https://github.com/alan-turing-institute/the-turing-way/blob/d59ccdd6579d676f94f79d26cb0437eb097673aa/workshops/build-a-binderhub/binderhub_resources/config-template.yaml#L8) by removing the `#` from the beginning